 Remember, the best raffle ticket design balances being eye-catching with being practical.
 A beautiful ticket that's missing key information won't serve you well on event day.

 You have several options when it comes to tools for making raffle tickets.
-The right choice depends on your comfort level with technology and how much time you have when you need to create raffle tickets.
+The right choice depends on whether you're running an in-person draw (which is in most cases) or a paid online raffle where buyers receive their tickets digitally.

 If you prefer more control, you can use common software you might already have to create raffle tickets: